-In the present investigation, dissimilar Al-SS friction welding of pipe joint configuration with an outer diameter of 88.90 mm and a wall thickness of 5.4 mm was performed.
+In the present investigation, dissimilar friction welding between AA6063-T6 and SS 304L materials of pipe joint configuration with an outer diameter of 88.90 mm and a wall thickness of 5.4 mm was performed.
 Four different experimental conditions were varied based on visual inspection after each weld.
-The welded pipe joints were evaluated by vacuum leak detection, thermal shock test, pneumatic pressure test, tensile test, optical and scanning electron microscopies, energy dispersive X-ray spectroscopes, X-ray diffractions, X-ray elemental mapping, and line hardness measurements.
-The results revealed that friction welded Al-SS bimetallic pipes can sustain ultra-high vacuum pressure and cryogenic working environments without leak detection.
+The welded pipe joints were evaluated by vacuum leak detection, thermal shock test, pneumatic pressure test, tensile test, optical and scanning electron microscopy, energy dispersive X-ray spectroscopy, X-ray diffractions, X-ray elemental mapping, and hardness measurements.
+The results revealed that friction welded Al-SS bimetallic pipes sustained ultra-high vacuum pressure and cryogenic working environments without leak detection.
 Al-SS friction welded pipe resulted in high tensile strength with 72% of joint efficiency as compared to AA6063-T6 base material.
-Microstructure influences were observed largely in the AA6063-T6 side close to the Al-SS interface.
-The intermetallic compound of Fe3Al phase was identified with a reaction layer between Al-SS joints with varying thickness of 1.1 µm to 2.0 µm.
+Microstructure variations were observed significant towards AA6063-T6 material close to the Al-SS interface.
+The intermetallic compound of Fe 3Al phase was identified with a reaction layer between Al-SS joints with varying thickness of 1.1 µm to 2.0 µm.